jsonq-org/jsonq-web/_root/index.md

 # Project Goals

-The JSONQ project is designed to make developers' lives easier by providing a unified language for accessing and querying data.
+The JSONQ project is designed to make developers' lives easier by providing a unified specification for accessing and querying data.

 ### Open Specification